bank-vaults/vault-secrets-reloader/README.md

 # Vault Secrets Reloader

-Vault Secrets Reloader can periodically check if a secret that is used in watched workloads has a new version in Hashicorp Vault, and if so, automatically “reloads” them by incrementing an annotation value, initiating a rollout for the workload’s pods.
-This controller is essentially a complementary to `vault-secrets-webhook`, relying on it for actually injecting secrets into the pods of the affected workloads.
+Vault Secrets Reloader can periodically check if a secret that is used in watched workloads has a new version in Hashicorp Vault, and if so, automatically “reloads” them by incrementing an annotation value, then initiating a rollout for the workload’s pods.
+This controller complements `vault-secrets-webhook`, relying on it for actually injecting secrets into the pods of the affected workloads.

-If you already use the [webhook](https://github.com/bank-vaults/vault-secrets-webhook), you are probably aware of it only injecting secrets when the pods are created/recreated, and until now, there were no solution within the Bank-Vaults ecosystem to inject secrets into these workloads in a continuous manner.
+If you already use [`vault-secrets-webhook`](https://github.com/bank-vaults/vault-secrets-webhook), you probably know that it only injects secrets when the pods are created/recreated.
+Until now, there was no solution within the Bank-Vaults ecosystem to inject secrets into these workloads in a continuous manner.
 Vault Secrets Reloader offers Vault Secrets Webhook users an automated solution for this problem.

-> [!IMPORTANT] This is an **early alpha version** and breaking changes are expected.
-As such, it is not recommended
+> **IMPORTANT!** This is an **early alpha version** and breaking changes are expected.
+As such, do not use it in production.
-> for usage in production.
 >
-> You can support us with your feedback, bug reports, and feature requests.
+> You can support us with your [feedback, bug reports, and feature requests](https://github.com/bank-vaults/vault-secrets-reloader/issues).

 ## Features